 - Make sure to connect to Wi-Fi or Ethernet.

 Part 2.
 How to Downgrade Mac from Ventura to Monterey | No Data Loss

 Step 1: Back up Your Mac before Update

 Any upgrade or downgrade of macOS may put you in the danger of losing important files, documents or programs, if nothing has been done.
-This makes essential to back up all files you recently added to macOS Monterey, in case of any data loss your macOS Monterey downgrading.
+This makes essential to back up all files you recently added to macOS Ventura, in case of any data loss your macOS Ventura downgrading.
 Totally, there are 5 types of backup Mac users can be use.

 Option 1: Have a local backup and. copy and paste the files directly into your external hard drive HDD.
 Possible a good 1TB drive costs you $45.